jess-moloney/mini-project-2/README.md

 - The greater depth and breadth of data collected from the Yelp API allows for answering questions like:
     - 'What are the top 10 restaurants according to their rating?'
 Since the Foursquare API didn't including rating information, I wouldn't be able to answer that question with the Foursqare response.
     - 'Which category of restaurant has the best ratings in Ladysmith?'
-- Refer to (EDA notebook)[notebooks\EDA.ipynb] for answers to the above questions and others about the data.
+- Refer to [EDA notebook](notebooks\EDA.ipynb) for answers to the above questions and others about the data.

 ## Challenges
 - converting the json object into a dataframe that lists each category individually